 Do you have research in freedom of information that will make a difference?
-Then submit your proposal to the National Freedom of Information Coalition’s research paper competition for presentation at the Sept.
-9-12, 2021, NFOIC summit in Louisville, Kentucky.
+Then submit your proposal to the National Freedom of Information Coalition’s research paper competition for presentation during the 2021 FOI Summit.

 Top-three papers will earn cash prizes and will be guaranteed publication in the online Journal of Civic Information, published by the University of Florida’s Brechner Center for Freedom of Information.